OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_elasticity.rst

 All the VMs created by a Service can be managed as regular VMs.
 When VMs are monitored in an unexpected state, this is what OneFlow interprets:

--  VMs in a recoverable state ('suspend', 'poweroff', etc.) are considered are healthy machines.
+-  VMs in a recoverable state ('suspend', 'poweroff', etc.) are considered healthy machines.
 The user will eventually decide to resume these VMs, so OneFlow will keep monitoring them.
 For the elasticity module, these VMs are just like 'running' VMs.
 -  VMs in the final 'done' state are cleaned from the Role.
 They do not appear in the nodes information table, and the cardinality is updated to reflect the new number of VMs.
 This can be seen as an manual scale-down action.
 -  VMs in 'unknown' or 'failed' are in an anomalous state, and the user must be notified.
 The Role and Service are set to the 'WARNING' state.